 In humans, rhodopsin Rh1 along with two variants of LWS; L/LWS and M/LWS and SWS1 form trichromacy.
 The distinct sensitivities in the photopigments of the trichromacy can match the visible spectrum by combining the three colors namely red, green and blue.
 However, a recent study shows that there is fourth photopigment melanopsin that also contributes to the color vision along with these aforementioned pigments.

 The interplay of photoreceptors and neurons in the color vision

 Perception of the vision is initiated when the light of different wavelength falls on distinct types of photopigments present in the photoreceptor cells.
 During this interaction, electromagnetic information is converted into the electrochemical information that reaches to the neurons to be analyzed and interplayed accordingly.

 After photoreceptor activation, a series of signaling cascade begins that leads to the processing of the visual stimuli.
 Using the three photoreceptors; SWS1, M/LWS, and L/LWS and neuronal processing, human eyes can discriminate the colors in the visual range of the light of the wavelength ranging from 420 nm to the 680 nm.

 Signals from the photoreceptors of the cone cells are processed through the midget ganglion cells where they combine with those of the coming from the horizontal cells and thereby turn on or off the bipolar cells.
 In addition, SWS1 photoreceptor signaling plays an important role in the transmission of the color sensations such as yellow, blue, green and red.

-Based on these models, there are four types of color transmission; yellow, blue, green, and red that are represented by L-(S+M), (S+M)-L, M-(S+M), and (S+L)-M respectively while melanopsin signaling contributes to the contrast sensitivity of the vision.
+Based on these models, there are four types of color transmission; yellow, blue, green, and red that is represented by L-(S+M), (S+M)-L, M-(S+M), and (S+L)-M respectively while melanopsin signaling contributes to the contrast sensitivity of the vision.